Mathemilda/SparkTheDefinitiveGuideBook/README.md

 # SparkTheDefinitiveGuideBook
 Book study for "Spark: The definitive guide" by Bill Chambers, Matei Zaharia

 This is my work for the book.
-Authors provided pyspark notebooks in the following repo:
+Authors provided pyspark notebooks in the following repository:

 [https://github.com/databricks/Spark-The-Definitive-Guide](https://github.com/databricks/Spark-The-Definitive-Guide)

-Some of notebooks miss lines which are given in the book, so I've added them with some comments.
-Plus I .
+Some of notebooks miss lines which are provided in the book, so I've added them.
+In a few places in the book and in the repository we can see code for Python 2 while I use Python 3.
+I changed everything to Python 3.
+Plus I added some more code lines when I wanted to learn more about an example.